jikuma/vsts/README.md

 ## Contribute

-For developers that want to contribute, [read here](docs/contribute.md) on how to build and test.
+For Developers that want to contribute, [read here](docs/contribute.md) on how to build and test.